-It’s Official: CBS Orders ‘Young Sheldon’ for ‘The Big Bang Theory’ Prequel
+It’s Official: CBS Orders ‘Young Sheldon’ For ‘The Big Bang Theory’ Prequel

 “Picture him as a 10 year old boy growing up in Texas with a very right-wing family, not used to this 10-year old genius living in their midst.
 It’s a terrific script and we have a terrific little kid.”

-In episodes of The Big Bang Theory, fans will have picked up on some of Sheldon Cooper’s background, and will know that he grew up in Texas and was raised by a religious mother.
+In episodes of The Big Bang Theory, fans will have picked up on some of Sheldon Cooper’s background and will know that he grew up in Texas and was raised by a religious mother.
 Because of this, the writers for Young Sheldon will have a lot of material to work with as the basic structure of Cooper’s life is already known.

 It is unclear how the new prequel will be structured or if it will be similar to The Big Bang Theory, where there is no plotting or planning of seasons ahead of time, with writers deciding things with each episode written.

-Jon Favreau, who was the director on The Jungle Book, will be executive producing as well as directing the first episode of The Big Bang Theory prequel.
+Jon Favreau, who was the director of The Jungle Book, will be executive producing as well as directing the first episode of The Big Bang Theory prequel.
 The filming for Young Sheldon will be quite different with single-camera shooting rather than the more traditional multi-camera shooting of The Big Bang Theory.

 There is currently no premiere date set for the 2017-2018 season of the straight-to-series Young Sheldon, so stay tuned to see when The Big Bang Theory prequel will begin this Fall.